 For anyone who has looked in bewilderment at the rabid pride some fans can show for their favourite sports team, the musical Come From Away has the same effect on those of us who look to the stage instead of the rink.

-And if opening night of the touring production that just landed on Vancouver’s Queen Elizabeth Theatre last night is any indication, we can be just as loud and proud as anyone at a Stanley Cup playoff game.
+And if the opening night of the touring production that just landed on Vancouver’s Queen Elizabeth Theatre last night is any indication, we can be just as loud and proud as anyone at a Stanley Cup playoff game.
 For good reason.

 Come From Away is set on and immediately following the terrorist attacks on September 11, 2011.
 As the crisis played out in the United States, 38 passenger jets were forced to land at the Gander, Newfoundland airport.
 Carrying some 6,700 people from around the world, this tiny town of 11,000 was called upon to feed and house what became affectionately known as both “come from aways” and “plane people” for a period of up to six days.

 It is the stories of the Gander and area residents and the passengers they cared for, which becomes the basis for Irene Sankoff and David Hein’s musical.
 Based on real-life interviews with many involved, the writing team created both full-on and composite characters.

 The fuel for their show, though, comes from many of the small acts of kindness and comradery from those involved, the relationships which were created, and those fish-out-of-water who found themselves on this island where the people kiss fish, talk with a strange accent, but who have the biggest hearts of any Canuck.

-For a musical which on its surface doesn’t appear to have huge stakes, it is a remarkable accomplishment that Sankoff and Hein keep things compelling.
-Told at a breakneck pace by director Christopher Ashley, vignettes and songs are woven seamlessly, even as this twelve-member cast are called upon to portray multiple characters, both residents and visitors alike.
+For a musical that on its surface doesn’t appear to have huge stakes, it is a remarkable accomplishment that Sankoff and Hein keep things compelling.
+Told at a breakneck pace by director Christopher Ashley, vignettes and songs are woven seamlessly, even as this twelve-member cast is called upon to portray multiple characters, both residents and visitors alike.